basti-app/basti/packages/basti-cdk/README.md

 import { BastiAccessSecurityGroup, BastiInstance } from 'basti-cdk';
 ```

 > 💡 RDS instance is used as an example target.
-You can use Basti connect to any other AWS resource that supports security groups.
+You can use Basti to connect to any other AWS resource that supports security groups.

 ### Set up Basti instance